thoth-tech/handbook/docs/communication/professional-communication.md

 - writing
 - speaking

 Effective communication differs from professional communication.
-For communication to be professional it is important that it is:
+For communication to be professional, it is important that it is:

 - complete
 - polite